-The GE Matrix is a 3x3 matrix designed to help you decide where your investment for resources should be within a business.
-You can think of it as similar to the arguably more famous BCG Matrix, in that you allocate products or activities within each box in order to determine future actions.
+The GE Matrix is a 3×3 matrix designed to help you decide where your investment for resources should be within a business.
+You can think of it as similar to the arguably more famous BCG Matrix, in that you allocate products produced by the SBU (Strategic Business Units) or activities within each box, in order to determine future actions.

 Let’s take a look in more detail…

-The GE Matrix is a 3x3 tool that allows you to map different products, services or activities based on the attractiveness of the industry and the strength of the business unit.
+The GE Matrix is a 3×3 tool that allows you to map different products, services or activities based on the attractiveness of the industry and the strength of the business unit.

-The matrix is helping you make a decision between the following options:
+The matrix helps you decide the appropriate investment strategies between the following options:

-Grow/Invest: Activities placed in this area should be invested as you have a high strength in a highly attractiveness industry.
+Grow/Invest: Activities placed in this area should be invested as you have a high strength in a highly attractive industry.

 Hold: Activities that land within this section are less appealing for investment than the Grow activities, but not necessarily at the point of exiting.